saianzero/GenAI/README.md

 3. **Document Upload and Processing**:
    - Temporarily stores and processes uploaded documents to split into manageable chunks.
-   - Converts chunks into vector embeddings using OpenAI's model, with FAISS facilitating efficient similarity searches.
+   - Converts chunks into vector embeddings using OpenAI's model, with `FAISS` facilitating efficient similarity searches.

 4. **Query Processing and Response Generation**:
-   - Uses a template-driven approach for query generation to the language model.
+   - Uses a template-driven approach for query generation to the language model `Llama3`.
    - Handles user queries with a retrieval chain that identifies relevant document sections based on vector embeddings.
    - Displays answers and the processing time taken.